-The Company's cash and cash equivalents are held in large Canadian financial institutions.
-These investments mature at various dates during the twelve months following the statement of financial position date.
-The Company's excise tax included in accounts receivable and prepaid expenses consists primarily of sales tax due from the federal government of Canada.
+The Company's cash and cash equivalents are held in large Canadian financial institutions, located in both Canada and Mexico.
+Cash equivalents mature at various dates during the twelve months following the statement of financial position date.
+The Company's excise tax included in accounts receivables and prepaid expenses consists primarily of sales tax due from the federal government of Canada.
 The Company is exposed to credit risks through its accounts receivable.